venkataraman-at/hsr_multimodal_interaction_stack/docs/features.md

 Supports simple procedural tasks like:
 - Explaining steps
 - Providing reminders
 - Conversational assistance for daily routines

+*Note: In the current version of this project, Task / Command Mode is limited to conversational and informational assistance only.
+Physical task execution (e.g., manipulation, navigation, object handling) is not yet implemented and is intended for future extensions of the system.*

 ---